zhangh12/TrialSimulator/README.md

 ## Validation

-The validation documents for this R package are hosted [here](https://github.com/zhangh12/TrialSimulatorDocuments) and are continuously being updated.
+The validation documents for this R package are hosted [here](https://github.com/zhangh12/TrialSimulatorDocuments) and are continuously updated.

 ## Installation